Joshua-Protoss/STM32F103-Microphone-Audio-Sampling/README.md

 # STM32F103-Microphone-Audio-Sampling
-Microphone Audio sampling with single ADC channel.
-The sampled data is stored on SD Card via SPI.
+Microphone Audio sampling with single ADC channel performed in dual conversion mode using ADC1 and ADC2 peripheral registers.
+The conversion result is stored into DMA buffer via DMA transfer which triggered by timer 3 update event.
+The sampled data is then sent to SD Card via SPI.
+This is a simple modification of Stevstrong's repository (https://github.com/stevstrong/Audio-sample) to better suit the generic STM32F103 for the purpose of sampling an audio signal from MAX4466 Microphone Audio Sensor.